ehmicky/autoserver/docs/run.md

   - `maxPageSize` `{integer}` (defaults to `100`): sets an upper limit to client-specified `page_size`.
-  - `maxDataLength` `{integer}` (defaults to `1000`): sets a limit on client-specified `data` length, i.e. how many models can be created, replaced or upserted at once.
+  - `maxDataLength` `{integer}` (defaults to `1000`): sets a limit on client-specified `data` length, i.e. how many models can be created or replaced at once.
     Use `0` to disable.
   - `http.host` `{string}` (defaults to `localhost`)
   - `http.port` `{integer}` (defaults to `80`).